ManticoreGamesInc/platform-documentation/src/tutorials/ability_tutorial.md

     ![A trigger at 0,0,0](../img/EditorManual/Abilities/trigger000.png "This trigger is halfway into the ground."){: .center loading="lazy" }

-    This box you are seeing is the `PickupTrigger`, which is what allows you to pick up the equipment!
+    This box you are seeing is the `PickupTrigger`, which is what allows you to pick up the equipment.
 When a player walks into this, they will immediately "equip" the equipment.

 2. With the `Equipment` object selected in the **Hierarchy**, check out the **Properties** window.
 Scroll down to the section titled "Equipment".